koenrane/KR-new-site/content/emotionally-confronting-a-probably-doomed-world-against.md

 > [!quote] _Mad Investor Chaos_
 >
-> Everything inside Keltham's mind has a very trained feeling to it, his moment-to-moment thought-motions each feeling like a punch that a monk throws after twelve years of experience in martial arts, when the monk isn't particularly focused on showing off and simply knows what he's doing without thinking about it.
+> Everything inside Keltham's mind has a trained feeling to it, his moment-to-moment thought-motions each feeling like a punch that a monk throws after twelve years of experience in martial arts, when the monk isn't particularly focused on showing off and simply knows what he's doing without thinking about it.

 I think that many people think that becoming more rational involves being _harder on yourself_; imagining yet fiercer and nitpickier critics, and coming out unscathed anyways because you were so paranoid.
 You checked more boxes, defended against more biases, and examined the evidence even harder.